I have been an independent

 painting and printmaking.

-and finally acrylics.
 Soon after moving to Florida I bought my first etching press

-and started working in Intaglio Etching Hand
+and started working in Intaglio Etching Hand Painted with Acrylic

-real printmaker allowed me to maintain my artistic integrity
+allowed me to maintain my artistic integrity and continue to

-art.
-As artists, our solitary natures find us spending a great
+As artists, our solitary natures find us spending a great deal

 artwork while striving to maintain our own individual styles.